WHAT TO EXPECT

 Let Us Know How We Can Help You

-If there is anything that Dentiland can do to help prepare you and/or your child for this all important first visit, by all means, please let us know at the time you schedule the appointment.
+If there is anything that Dentiland can do to help prepare you and/or your child for this all important first visit, let us know at the time you schedule the appointment.

-We want this to be a positive and enjoyable experience for you and your child.
-So please, make sure you advise us ahead of time if your child has any special needs or behaviors that you think we should know about, so we can address them before your child’s arrival.
+We want this to be a positive and enjoyable experience for your family.
+So please, make sure you advise us ahead of time if there are any special needs or circumstances that you think we should know about, so we can address them for your appointment.

-We look forward to meeting your child in a happy and relaxed atmosphere!
+We look forward to seeing you in our happy and relaxed atmosphere!